kamtxatka/Clockwork-Zork/README.md

 ##  Map
-The map has 6 rooms but its nos complexly connected.
+The map has 6 rooms conected in this order: your house, a circular plaza/square.
+From this point you can get to 4 other rooms, north/east/south/west city.
+It depends on a trick (explained in wlakthrough!).
+The last room, the forge is connected to the north city.
+A map wouldn't help much...

 ##  Gameplay mechanichs
 You can: